imoliamedia/Imolia-Desktop-Customization-Tool/docs/WIDGET_DEVELOPMENT.md

 - Each widget manages its own configuration
 - Widgets can be resized and moved by the user
 - Widgets should have their own settings dialog
+- Consider implementing a custom move handle for easier widget repositioning

 ## 2. Setting Up Your Development Environment
 Ensure you have: